schustischuster/evoGE/compAnalysis/data/Expression_data/README.md

-This folder contains files with the expression data for the angiosperm (DevSeq data set) and mammalian [(Brawand 2011)](https://pubmed.ncbi.nlm.nih.gov/22012392/) 1-1 ortholog genes.
+This folder contains files with the expression data for the angiosperm (DevSeq) and mammalian [(Brawand 2011)](https://pubmed.ncbi.nlm.nih.gov/22012392/) 1-1 ortholog genes.
 The columns are semicolon-separated and contain headers.

 ### Sample description